 Those files are just temporary files that are created by windows.
 Once it is done, you can go back to the command prompt and enter the commands “net start wuauserv” followed by “net start bits” again.
 This will start the windows update again and all its related background services up and run them again.
 In most cases, this process is just enough to start back the windows update that has been stuck previously.

 There is a possibility that an outdated BIOS can make the windows update stuck sometimes.
-A BIOS update cans solve the issue, if the windows updates installation is related to how the windows is working with the motherboard or else with the other hardware that are in-built.
+A BIOS update can solve the issue if the windows updates installation is related to how the windows are working with the motherboard or else with the other hardware that is inbuilt.

 Clean Windows Installation: